beyond-the-cloud-dev/apex-code-benchmarking/README.md

 # apex-code-benchmarking

 This repo contains util class for benchmarking apex performance.
-It is based on the (Advanced Apex Programming)[https://advancedapex.com/] book written by Dan Appleman.
+It is based on the [Advanced Apex Programming](https://advancedapex.com/) book written by Dan Appleman.

 ## How to use
-1. Deploy (BenchmarkUtilTest)[force-app\main\default\classes\Utils\BenchmarkUtilTest.cls] class to your org.
+1. Deploy [BenchmarkUtilTest](force-app\main\default\classes\Utils\BenchmarkUtilTest.cls) class to your org.
 2. Set Debug Log Level and Trace flag as following:

 | Log Category   | Log Level     |